London Ambulance Service: History

 In 1818, a parliamentary select committee had recommended that provision be made for carrying infectious patients in London "which would prevent the use of coaches or sedan chairs" but nothing was done.
 In 1866, a Hospital Carriage Fund provided six carriages to hospitals in the metropolitan area, for the use of patients with smallpox or other infectious diseases, provided that they pay for the hire of the horses.
 The first permanent ambulance service in London was established by the Metropolitan Asylums Board (MAB) in 1879, when a new Poor Law Act empowered them "to provide and maintain carriages suitable for the conveyance of persons suffering from any infectious disorder".
 The first became operational at The South Eastern Fever Hospital, Deptford, in October 1883.
 In all, six hospitals operated horse-drawn "land ambulances", putting almost the whole of London within 3 mi of one of them.
 Each ambulance station included accommodation for a married superintendent and around 20 drivers, horse keepers and attendants, nurses, laundry staff and domestic cleaners.
 A fleet of four paddle steamer "river ambulances" transported smallpox patients along the River Thames to Deptford, where they could be quarantined on hospital ships, departing from three special wharves at Rotherhithe, Blackwall and Fulham.
 At Deptford, in order to transfer patients between the hospitals at Joyce Green and Long Reach near Gravesend, a horse-drawn ambulance tramway was constructed in 1897 and extended in 1904.
 In 1902, the MAB introduced a steam driven ambulance and in 1904, their first motor ambulance.
 The last horse-drawn ambulances were used on 14 September 1912.

 Although the MAB was legally supposed to be transporting only infectious patients, it increasingly also carried accident victims and emergency medical cases.
-The Metropolitan Ambulance Act, 1909, empowered the London County Council to establish an emergency ambulance service, but this was not established until February 1915 and was under the control of the chief of the London Fire Brigade.
+The Metropolitan Ambulances Act 1909 (9 Edw.
+7. c.
+17) empowered the London County Council to establish an emergency ambulance service, but this was not established until February 1915 and was under the control of the chief of the London Fire Brigade.
 Also in 1915, the MAB Ambulance Section were the first public body to employ women drivers, due to the number of men who had volunteered for military service.
 By July 1916, the London County Council Ambulance Corps was staffed entirely by women.